 Dorothy was preceeded in death by: her husband, Alvin Poppe (Sept 4, 2009), her sisters Elsie Shelp, Helen Lunt, Laura Parker, her brothers Robert Christianson and Kenneth Christianson.
 She is survived by: her brother Harold Christianson of Volga, SD, her son David Poppe (Kaylene) of Ft.
 Collins, CO, her daughter Debra Michal (Todd) of Wentzville, MO, and six grandchildren and three great-grandchildren.
 She will be missed.

-in memory of Dorothy Mae Poppe, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Dorothy Mae Poppe, please visit our floral store.